-Longevity Economy strategy: Strategy outperformed benchmark as COVID vaccine rollouts continued globally
+Longevity Economy strategy - Strategy outperformed benchmark as global equities continued to rally

 Portfolio positioning and performance

-Stepping back from macroeconomic considerations, we retain the view that high quality management teams, operating businesses with a sustainable competitive advantage and with the benefit of secular tailwinds are well-placed to navigate the current disruption.
-Despite the headwinds many businesses have faced over the last 12 months, the unshakeable conclusion on the outlook for the Longevity Economy is that the global population continues to age and this creates opportunities for companies that are positioned to benefit from long-term changes in consumption patterns that ageing populations will bring.
+The unshakeable conclusion of the outlook for the Longevity Economy is that the global population continues to age and this creates opportunities for companies that are positioned to benefit from long-term changes in consumption patterns that ageing populations could bring.

 No assurance can be given that the Longevity Economy Strategy will be successful.
 Investors can lose some or all of their capital invested.
 The Longevity Economy Strategy is subject to risks including: Equity; Currency; Global Investments; Emerging markets; Investments in small capitalisation universe and Investment in specific asset classes.